velentr/foundry.c/README.md

 Currently, I have completed and tested the following data structures:

- - vector : Dynamically-resizable arrays, similar to the vectors in STL.
+ - `vector` : Dynamically-resizable arrays, similar to the vectors in STL.
+ - `binheap` : binary min-heap, implemented using a vector.

 # Copyright